Yes, this blog post headline is sadly real.

 But I felt compelled because I have something to say.

-The character assassination by a certain village official against me was devastatingly vicious and wholly untrue.
+The character assassination by the Village of Cedarhurst Deputy Mayor Ari Brown against me was devastatingly vicious and wholly untrue.

-To be clear, I would have been willing to let the false accusations go if this village official would have apologized.
+To be clear, I would have been willing to let the false accusations go if Ari Brown would have apologized.

 Anyway, too late for apologies.

-Because that certain village official was the one who engineered my removal as Executive Director, so now the stakes are a whole lot higher, don’t you think?
+Because Ari Brown was the one who engineered my removal as Executive Director, so now the stakes are a whole lot higher, don’t you think?